winduum/winduum-docs/docs/docs/index.md

 ### TailwindCSS

-Follow the installation steps in [TailwindCSS](https://tailwindcss.com/docs/installation) docs and include Winduum as plugin, see [Config](config) for more info.
+Follow the installation steps in [TailwindCSS](https://tailwindcss.com/docs/installation) docs and include Winduum as a plugin, see [Config](config) for more info.

 ### Stylelint